prrathnayake/stock-system/README.md

 ## Operational Workflows
 - **Real-time dashboard updates**: Stock and work-order routes emit Socket.IO events that keep dashboards synchronised without manual refresh.
 - **Low-stock monitoring**: The BullMQ worker performs recurring stock scans and emits alerts when thresholds are breached.
 - **Disaster recovery**: Scheduled MySQL dumps create rolling backups with automatic pruning based on retention rules.
+Backup cadence and retention can be tuned from the admin console without redeploying.
 - **Offline-ready field operations**: Service worker caching and the offline request queue allow technicians to continue scanning and recording work even when connectivity is intermittent.

 ## Quality Checks